 In some instances a blocked filter might even damage your system or cause it to stop working.
 Often putting in a new one will keep the inside of your air conditioner cleaner and airflow more level.

-If someone in your home suffers from allergies, asthma or other respiratory conditions, ask our Experts about how a HEPA filter or whole-home air purifier can help.
+If someone in your home suffers from allergies, asthma or other respiratory conditions, ask our Experts about how a HEPA filter can help.

 3. Inspect Your Thermostat and Smoke Detectors